CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CPCVM to CLC/create-windows-pg-dccf-clc.md

        This will configure the recovery server to boot using iSCSI off the disks of the DR-SRN when a test-failover/failover operation is initiated.

+ ### Manually Start Replication
+**Note**: This step is only required if **Windows LRA Agent** was not insalled automatially during the creation of the Protection group

+1. Log into the Windows production VM.
+2. Verify that the SafeHaven Agent has already been installed.
+If not then please install the SafeHaven Agent. **Requires reboot**
+   Download link for the Agent: https://download.safehaven.ctl.io/SH-5.0.1/safehaven_windows_driver-5.0.1.exe

+3. After reboot, click on **Start**, find and launch the SafeHaven **Manager.exe**.

+4. Select the default options on the first screen of the wizard (all boxes checked) and click **Next**.

+5. Verify the NIC type and PCI slot number.
+Click **Next**

+6. Enter the **Local iSCSI IP address of Production SRN** in front of **Target Portal IP Address** and click **Discover**.
+Select the appropriate ISCSI target to connect from the ISCSI target list.
+   Click **Connect**, then select **Next**.

+5. A new window appears which provides the mapping from source(VMDK on production server) to destination disk(ISCSI on the SRN) along with the recommended Sync Rate, accept the default option and click **Next**.
+   **NOTE**: Please make sure each production virtual disk you want to protect is mapped to a corresponding iSCSI target destination disk. **The size of the source and destination disk must match**.

+6. Enter the IP configuration of the recovery server.
+Do not use DHCP.
+Click **Next**.

+7. Click **Finish** to end the wizard.

+The initial replication of the production windows VM will start now.
+Close the command prompt window if required.